Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

 \section{The square lattice dilute loop model on a strip}

 Consider a square lattice of width $L$ and infinite height.
 Each square of the lattice is decorated randomly by one of the nine plaquettes:

-The decoration is subject to the restriction, that each line built up by the decoration of the plaquettes has to be continuous, so either end on the boundaries, either form a closed loop.
+The decoration is subject to the restriction, that each path built up by the decoration of the plaquettes has to be continuous, so it either ends on the boundaries, or forms a closed loop.
 Because certain configurations are not allowed, we can not associate \emph{independent probabilities} with the plaquettes, we can only associate \emph{statistical weights} with them.
 To describe the interaction with the left and right boundary, we introduce different kind of plaquettes, respectively:

-A typical configuration can be seen in Fig.~\ref{fig:TypicalConfig}.
-To assign probabilities with arbitrary finite or infinite configuration, we use the next definition: Each closed loop in the bulk carries the weight $n$, and each loop attached to the boundaries also carries the weight $n$.
+A typical configuration is shown in Fig.~\ref{fig:TypicalConfig}.
+To assign probabilities with arbitrary finite or infinite configuration, we use the following definition: Each closed loop in the bulk carries the weight $n$, and each path attached to the boundaries also carries the weight $n$.
 Also each plaquette carries a weight, given by the label in the pictures above.
 The statistical weight of a configuration $C$ is given by the product of the weights of the constituent plaquettes and the weight of the loops:

-We will deal only with the case $n=1$, i.e. we can ignore the number of loops.

-By this, we have defined the \emph{homogeneous dilute O(n=1) loop model} \cite{BN:crit1spin, BN:on}, with open boundary conditions. \\ There are some other subtleties, to define the model differently, we can distinguish the lines connecting the two boundaries from the ones connected to only one \cite{JdG:DiscrHolom}, we can introduce 'zigzag' boundary conditions, as in Fig.~\ref{fig:ZigZagBC}, we can introduce other boundary conditions by restricting the set of boundary plaquettes, we can introduce mixed boundary conditions by making this in a non-symmetric way, we can assign different $n$ and $n_1$ weights to loops in bulk and loops connected to the boundaries.
-Concerning the loop weights, we always choose $n=1$, and an arbitrary but uniform weight for the paths terminating on the boundary.
-In practice this weight is incorporated in the local boundary weights.
-The different geometries of the underlying lattice do not change the results in an essential way.
-The lattice could also be drawn diagonally with respect to the boundaries.
+We will deal only with the case $n=1$, i.e. we can ignore the number of loops. \\ By this, we have defined the \emph{homogeneous dilute O(n=1) loop model} \cite{nienhuis1990critical1, nienhuis1990critical2}, with open boundary conditions. \\ There are some other subtleties, to define the model differently, we can distinguish the lines connecting the two boundaries from the ones connected to only one \cite{de2013discrete}, we can introduce 'zigzag' boundary conditions, as in Fig.~\ref{fig:ZigZagBC}, we can introduce other boundary conditions by restricting the set of boundary plaquettes, we can introduce mixed boundary conditions by distinguishing the allowed plaquettes on the two boundaries, we can assign different weights to loops in bulk and paths connected to the boundaries.
+In this paper we always choose weight $n=1$ for the loops as well as for the paths terminating on the boundary, aside from the boundary weight that can be attributed locally.